 One of the cool things about collecting cards is finding something shiny that leads you down a new path.
 I was scanning eBay listings and saw a glitch in my matrix, a Fred Lynn card that was unlike any other I’d seen:

-It wasn’t the #622 Fred Lynn rookie card photo I was used to (which just looks wrong):
+It wasn’t the #622 Fred Lynn rookie card photo that I knew:

-It shouldn’t have shown up in my search, but it was mislabeled (lucky me).
+It shouldn’t have shown up in my card search, but it was mislabeled.
 It was part of the 1982 Kmart 20th Anniversary AL & NL MVP’s Baseball Picture Cards Bubble Gum Collector’s Series.

 Kmart box front

 This set was co-branded with Topps – marked as a limited edition.
-Limited is ironic, I found hundreds plus a lot of unopened packs.
-Turns out the set was a precursor to the mass overproduction of the 90s.
-Awesome!
-Time for a vintage pack break that I could afford.
+Limited is ironic, there are so many unopened packs for sale it’s akin to the 90s mass overproduction.
+And that’s awesome because it makes a vintage pack break affordable.

 What I like about this set:

-- an actual complete rookie card photo of Fred Lynn that fixes a flaw in 1975 card history – and even future reprints don’t have this view
+- an full (and likely unedited) rookie card photo of Fred Lynn – no future reprints have this view.

-- includes one of (if not) the first 1975 tribute cards
+- includes likely the first 1975 tribute cards

 - the experience of opening a pack of 44 “vintage” cards (complete with a stale stick of gum)